naver/ngrinder/README.md

-* nGrinder 3.4 has benn released.
+* nGrinder 3.4 has been released.
 See https://github.com/naver/ngrinder/releases

 nGrinder
 ========